BladeRunnerJS/brjs-site/docs/use/logging.md

 ```

 The provided matchers, `LogStore.contains`, `LogStore.containsAll` and `LogStore.event` also accept
 JsHamcrest matchers as arguments.
-You can make your tests less brittle by accepting anything that
+You can make your tests less fragile by accepting anything that
 makes sense for the code to do.
-So if your code currently logs at 'debug', but it would also make
+So if your code currently logs at 'debug' but it would also make
 sense for it to log the same message at 'info', check against `either('debug').or('info')` rather
 than checking against what your code actually does.